Georgia blasts depleted Gamecocks in USC's final home game

 That there are a great majority of players who still fought for USC and that there will be a new coach after next week’s game soothed most of the sting from the expected 45-16 Georgia rout.
 It’s clear that this season should just be forgotten and the Gamecocks (2-7) had no chance on Saturday against a massively superior team.

 But USC didn’t play like it.
-It battled, although with so much missing personnel (three more starters, including lone consistent receiver Shi Smith and SEC sacks leader J.J.
+It battled, although with so much missing personnel (three more starters, including standout receiver Shi Smith and SEC sacks leader J.J.
 Enagbare, were out and leading tackler Ernest Jones didn’t play the second half), it was David vs. Goliath.

 David simply didn’t have enough rocks.